 Antar currently plays jazz, funk, rock, and blues in New York either as a sideman or leader of a band.
 He teaches acoustic and electric guitar, as well as electric bass and drums at SpeakMusic Conservatory.

-James Keene, violin
+James Keene, violin and viola

 Lessons offered in: English, Spanish, German

 Elly Toyoda (violin) from Osaka, Japan has performed in various festivals in Asia, Europe, and North America.
 She holds her Bachelor’s degree from Oberlin Conservatory, where she was elected membership to Pi Kappa Lambda of the National Music Honor Society, and did an exchange program in Vienna, Austria upon receiving their Thomastik-Infeld City of Music Scholarship and Fine Arts Scholarship.
 She earned her Master’s degree from the Yale School of Music where she served as concertmistress of the orchestra, was a finalist of the concerto competition, and received the school’s Alumni Prize.
 Outside of school, she has been a semi-finalist of the 2017 Gershwin International Music Competition, and a finalist of the 2018 Eastern Connecticut Symphony Orchestra Concerto Competition.
 An avid supporter of contemporary music, she appeared on programs at the National Sawdust, New York, has premiered works at the Massachusetts International Festival of the Arts, Eighth Blackbird Creative Lab, Norfolk Chamber Music Festival, Lucerne Festival Academy, Fontainebleau Schools, and Talis Festival.
 Toyoda is currently a full-scholarship Doctoral student at Rutgers University studying with Yura Lee, serving as concertmistress of the Rutgers Symphony Orchestra.